Bartending school tuition is an investment that every bartender needs to make at some point.

-Diplomas are needed.
-The majority of new bartenders completed bartending school prior to working.
-Bar owners highly favor the experience to save their training costs.
-Furthermore, they are motivated to hire bartenders with certifications for lower insurance premiums.
+Bar owners favor experience to save their training costs.
+Furthermore, these owners are motivated to hire bartenders with certifications for lower insurance premiums.

 What Will You’ll Learn in School?

 Despite whether you learn online or in-person, the core content remains similar.
 Online courses are easier to fit into your schedule, however, they only deliver visual knowledge, not hands-on experience.
 Flashy videos can be informative and helpful learning basic knowledge.

 Bartending is a hands-on process.
 Most graduates of an online course will not feel ready on for a bartending job.
 It is important to participate in an in-person lesson or class.

 Courses will involve managing a bar, drink recipes, organization, running a POS (point of sale) machine, and learning alcohol safety.
 Schools typically run two to seven weeks.
 Graduates of shorter schools tend to feel comfortable with only basic knowledge.

 Bartending schools come in all shapes and sizes, and what and how much you learn depends on which one you choose.

 Longer courses often involve added training in table service, more advanced drinks, flair bartending tricks, and a variety of additional information.
 Oftentimes the more extensive courses will involve having the students actually go into a bar either to shadow a real bartender or do a bit of real bartending themselves.

 How Much Does it Cost?

 The cost to enroll in bartending school varies greatly.